Italian Arum, Lord and Ladies

-Plants of the World Online by Kew lists 25 species in the Arum genus (as of 8-12-21 when I last updated this page).
-It is a member of the plant family Araceae with 140 genera.
-Those numbers could change as updates are made.
+As of 11-13-22 when this page was last updated, Plants of the World Online by Kew lists 25 species in the Arum genus.
+It is a member of the plant family Araceae with 139 genera.
+Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 Of course, this Arum is in the Araceae Family along with the Alocasia, Colocasia, Caladiums, etc. All members of this family are commonly called Aroids.

 When I arrived at the mansion in Leland, Mississippi in December 2008 I had no clue what I was getting myself into.
 It was dark when we arrived, so I didn’t get to see the yard until the next day.
 I got up and went outside and saw the biggest mess of overgrowth I had ever seen in my life.
 No one had been in the backyard for many years and it was an absolute disaster.
 While I was walking around I found this Italian Arum and in the same area was a large group of Iris fulva… WOW!
 What a find!!!

 I brought several of these with me when I moved back to Missouri in February 2013 and planted them along the north side of the chicken house.
 They survived just fine for a while, then just fizzled out.
 They did not come back up in September 2014…